HaLamUs/rust-tour/rust-lifetimes/README.md

 ```

 # Static lifetime
-SL means that the ref could libe as long as as the duration of the program
+SL means that the ref could live as long as as the duration of the program

 ```Rust
 fn main() {